mcmire/dotfiles/README.md

 * Always show at least 3 lines above/below cursor and at least 7 columns next to the cursor even when scrolling

-### Cursor

-* Use a line for the cursor (instead of a block) when entering insert mode under iTerm2, and also make sure this appears under tmux too

 ### Various mappings

 * Map `%` to bounce from `do` to `end` in Ruby files